 Setting up a Google Home is simple: You just need a home Wi-Fi network and a smartphone with the Google Home app installed.
-You don't have to have a Google account to use Google Home, but without one many of its more useful features will be unavailable.
+You don't need to have a Google account to use Google Home, but without one many of its more useful features will be unavailable.